Cina10/EmbeddedSys_Generative/README.md

 }
 ```

-Edit sure to edit line 11 in weather_led.py file to match the location of your env.json file.
+Be sure to edit line 11 in weather_led.py file to match the location of your env.json file.
 The absolute file path is needed here for running on boot!

 ## Running on Boot